Hongwu Emperor

-Although the peak of his political system crumbled in a civil war shortly after his death, other results of the Hongwu Emperor's reforms, such as local and regional institutions for Ming state administration and self-government, as well as the financial and examination systems, proved to be resilient.
-The census, land registration and tax system, and the Weisuo military system all endured until the end of the dynasty.
-His descendants continued to rule over all of China until 1644, and the southern region for an additional seventeen years.

-Youth
+Early life

-Zhu Yuanzhang, the future Hongwu Emperor, was born in 1328 in Zhongli village, located in Haozhou (present-day Fengyang, Anhui).
-He was the youngest of four sons in a poor peasant family.
-He was given the name Zhu Chongba at birth, but later used the name Zhu Xingzong in adulthood.
-After joining the rebels, he went by the name Zhu Yuanzhang.
-His father, Zhu Wusi, lived in Nanjing but fled to the countryside to avoid tax collectors.
-His paternal grandfather was a gold miner, and his maternal grandfather was a fortune-teller and seer.
-In 1344, during a plague epidemic, Zhu Yuanzhang's parents and two of his brothers died.
-He managed to survive by entering a local Buddhist monastery, which was later closed due to a lack of funds.
+Zhu Yuanzhang, the future Hongwu Emperor, was born in 1328 in Zhongli village, in Haozhou (present-day Fengyang, Anhui), China, then ruled by the Mongol-led Yuan dynasty.
+He was the youngest of four sons born to the peasant family of Zhu Wusi and his wife, Lady Chen.
+He was given the name Zhu Chongba at birth, but used the name Zhu Xingzong in adulthood.
+Later, as a rebel fighter against the Yuan dynasty, he used the name Zhu Yuanzhang, with the courtesy name Guorui, and posthumously renamed his father Zhu Shizhen.
+Zhu's grandfather and father fled across the Huai River valley to avoid tax collectors.
+His maternal grandfather was a fortune-teller and seer who, in his youth, had served in the army of the Song dynasty during its final struggle against the Mongols before the dynasty fell in 1279.
+His mother frequently told him stories imbued with a spirit of Song loyalism, which left a deep impression on him.

-For the next three years, Zhu wandered as a mendicant monk, becoming familiar with the landscape and people of eastern Henan and northern Anhui.
-He then returned to the monastery in 1348 and stayed for four years, during which he learned to read, write, and study the basics of Buddhism.
-In 1352, when the Mongol army burned down the monks' dwellings during the Red Turban Rebellion, Zhu joined one of the rebel divisions.
+In 1344, Zhu's parents and one of his brothers died during a plague epidemic.
+Zhu then entered a local Buddhist monastery.
+For the next three years, he wandered as a novice monk, begging for alms and becoming familiar with the landscape and people of eastern Henan and western Anhui provinces.
+He returned to the monastery in 1348 and stayed for four years, during which he learned to read and write and studied the basics of Buddhism.